“The very essence of democracy is that it reflects people power and not simply the constitutional choice of enlightened elites”

 The Common Good

-… is a set of [voluntarily] shared commitments—to the rule of law, and to the spirit as well as the letter of the law; to our democratic institutions of government; to truth; to tolerance of our differences; to equal political rights and equal opportunity; to participating in our civic life and making necessary sacrifices for the ideals we hold in common.
+“… consists of our shared values about what we owe one another as citizens who are bound together in the same society—the norms we voluntarily abide by, and the ideals we seek to achieve.
+A concern for the common good—keeping the common good in mind—is a moral attitude.
+It recognizes that we’re all in it together.
+If there is no common good, there is no society. … is a set of [voluntarily] shared commitments—to the rule of law, and to the spirit as well as the letter of the law; to our democratic institutions of government; to truth; to tolerance of our differences; to equal political rights and equal opportunity; to participating in our civic life and making necessary sacrifices for the ideals we hold in common.
 We must share these commitments if we are to have a functioning society.
 They inform our judgments about right and wrong because they constitute our common good.
 Without them, there is no we.”

 Democracy “…at its fundament it is the idea of giving all citizens the chance to participate equally in economic, social, political, and cultural life”

 “… for democratic structures to endure … they must listen to their citizens’ voices, engage their participation, tolerate their protests, protect their freedoms, and respond to their needs”.

-Evolve to Inclusive Democracy
+Inclusive Democracy – conclusion